Skip to content

 3. Slip the chosen O-ring(s) onto the foot’s threaded rod.

 4. Replace the foot, and adjust it until it is once again level on the desk.
 You should feel the O-ring being compressed and holding the foot firmly in position.
-If you don’t, the O-ring is too thin: please replace it with a thicker O-ring or add another O-ring.

 For higher angle adjustments (up to roughly 25/30 degrees)